 Artist Professional Development Grant applications that were already submitted after March 6, 2020 will be considered for funding when the grant re-opens.
 Artists who recently applied for the 2nd Quarter Professional Development grant that closed on March 6, 2020 and did not receive a grant can apply for the York Artists Relief Fund.

 Eligibility to Apply

-Focused on lost income, current and into the foreseeable future, the Fund will provide one-time relief to artists who live, work, create, and/or perform in York County.
+Focused on lost income, current and into the foreseeable future, the Fund will provide one-time relief to artists who live in York County.
 Only one grant per applicant is allowed.
 Recipients of 1st and 2nd Quarter Artist Professional Development grants are not eligible to apply.

 The fund will be open for but not limited to the following uses:

 Recouping financial losses due to cancelled events.
 This includes but is not limited to: